Families of jets of arc type and higher (co)dimensional Du Val singularities: Families of jets of arc type

 In the following, we denote by $\G \subset X_\infty^\S \setminus (\Sing X)_\infty$ the set of generic points; that is, $\a \in \G$ if and only if $\a$ is the generic point of a non-degenerate irreducible component of $X_\infty^\S$.
 Let

 Note that $\m < \infty$ since $\G$ is finite and each $\a\in\G$ is non-degenerate.

-We fix an integer $\n \ge \m$ such that the images $\ff_\n(\a) \in X_\n$, for $\a \in \G$, are all distinct and there are no specializations within the set $\ff_\n(\G) \subset X_\n$.
+We fix an integer $\n \ge \m$ such that the images $\ff_\n(\a) \in X_\n$, for $\a \in \G$, are all distinct and there are no specializations within the set $\ff_\n(\G) \subset X_\n$ (meaning that $\ff_\n(\G)$, with the induced topology, is discrete).
 The existence of such integer follows from the definition of $X_\infty$ as inverse image of the jet schemes under the truncation maps.

 \begin{theorem} Let $X$ be a variety and $\S \subset X$ a closed subset.
 Then for every $m \ge \mu + \nu$ there is a naturally defined injective map

 sending a non-degenerate irreducible component $C$ of $X_\infty^\S$ to the unique irreducible component $D$ of $X_m^\S$ containing the image of $C$ in $X_m$. \end{theorem}